cracken47/Flow-Visualiser/README.md

   - StateFlow
   - LiveData
 - Visual tracking of active streams and event history
-- Easy integration with extension functions
+- Easy integration with zero code changes
 - Automatic code scanning to detect reactive streams in your codebase
 - Integration with Android Studio for debugging
 - Comprehensive test suite